sapradhan/nep-ttf2utf/README.md

 Few hints for adding support for a new font

 - `map/` contains `template.odt` which should be helpful to generate character mappings.
 Just change the font to figure out char mappings.
 - `test/vector` contains test vectors. make sure to add/update when making changes.
-First update `vector.ods` and export required sheets tab separated CSV to generate `.vector` files.
+First update `vector.ods` and export required sheets as CSV with tab delimiter to generate `.tsv` files.
 This ensures everything is properly documented.